microsoft/vscode-docs/api/extension-guides/chat.md

 ![Chat concepts explanation](images/chat/chat.png)

-This screenshot shows the following chat concepts with a sample extension:
+This screenshot shows the following chat concepts with a sample extension linked above:

 1. Use the `@` syntax to invoke the `@cat` chat extension
 1. Use the `/` syntax to call the `/teach` command for the extension